 8. You feel like you’re constantly being watched or monitored by your boss or colleagues, and you’re always on edge, afraid of saying or doing the wrong thing.

+It’s crucial for individuals experiencing gaslighting to seek support and know how to recover from gaslighting at work.
 There are a number of steps you can take if you think your boss or colleagues are gaslighting you at work.
 These include: